BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/index.md

 ## Citation Guideline

-If you make use of any of the Toolkit in your research please acknowledge using something like
+If you make use of any of the Toolkit in your research please acknowledge using:

 > This work makes use of the Black Hole Perturbation Toolkit.